fun-redoc/PixiMan/README.md

 - requirejs for modularization
 - pixijs for fast rendering in browser (my favourite)

+# Backlog

+## in Work

+- bind eventQueue to the loop function

 ## TODO

-- move the man smoothly
-- bind eventQueue to the loop function
 - move the ghosts
 - register collisions ghost man
 - game over when man hit ghost